Blue Moon is all set to grace the sky on October 31: When can it be seen in India

 Skygazers will be able to get the next Blue Moon on August 31, 2023.
 The occurance is largely restricted to the Gregoria calendar which is being used worldwide.

-You will not see the phenomenon of two full moons in a month in Islamic or Tibetan calendars or the ones that are being followed in large parts of India as they are based on lunar movements.
+One will not see this phenomenon of two full moons in a month in large parts of India as they are based on lunar movements.
+Those following Islamic or Tibetan calendars will also be not able to see the rare occurance.

 The phrase 'Once in a Blue Moon', aptly, came from this phenomenon.